Cpymadtools

 Important

 The functions documented below are shown as coming from private modules (_coupling, _misc, _setup etc).
-They are still all accessible at the pyhdtoolkit.cpymadtools.lhc level, but any user is free to import and use them directly from the private modules if they wish to do so.
+They are all accessible at the pyhdtoolkit.cpymadtools.lhc level, but one is free to import and use them directly from the private modules should they wish to do so.
 In short, the two options below are both valid:

 from pyhdtoolkit.cpymadtools.lhc import LHCSetup